Actindo-AG/Documentation/PIM/UserInterface/03d_Settings.md

   Click this button to switch to the *DataHub* module to edit the language list or create a language. *DataHub > Settings > Tab LANGUAGES* is displayed.

 - ![Refresh](/Assets/Icons/Refresh01.png "[Refresh]") (Refresh)
-  Click this button to update the table of languages.
+  Click this button to update the list of languages.

 - ![Filter](/Assets/Icons/Filter.png "[Filter]") Filter (x)
-  Click this button to display the filter editing bar and customize the active filters.
+  Click this button to display the filter bar and customize the active filters.
 The *x* indicates the number of filters that are currently active.

-The table displays all available languages.
+The list displays all available languages.

 - *Key*
   Language key.